farooqzafarawan/SQLSERVER-HACKS/INFORMATION_SCHEMA Queries.md

 ```

 # Functions
-Get list of Scalar Functions in a database
+Get list of Scalar Functions along with definition in a database
 ```sql
 with functions(routine_name) as
 (